kevin-rs/autogpt/autogpt/README.md

 ### 0. 🤖 GenericGPT Interactive Mode (Default)

-When you run `autogpt` with **no subcommand or flags**, it launches an interactive AI TUI powered by **GenericGPT**, a production-hardened autonomous software engineering agent with session persistence, model switching, and multi-provider support:
+When you run `autogpt` with **no subcommand or flags**, it launches an interactive AI TUI powered by **GenericGPT**, a production-hardened autonomous software engineering agent.
+GenericGPT features intent detection, a complete seven-step reasoning and execution pipeline, automatic build-and-verify loops, and metacognition for learning across tasks.

 ```sh
 autogpt